openmobilityfoundation/governance/technical/OMF-MDS-Policy-Language-Guidance.md

 ## Purpose

-This guide is for cities writing MDS into their operating policy and includes sample policy language.
+This guide is for cities writing MDS into their operating policy, permits, tenders, or RFPs, and includes sample policy language.

 ## Guidance Language